GingerJono/airflow/README.md

 The deployment of the kubernetes cluster, and the creation of secrets are handled in the [infrastructure repo](https://dev.azure.com/DaleBI/DaleSoftwireIntegrationLayer/_git/infrastructure) for the project; this repository is responsible only for the deployment of Airflow onto the cluster.

+There is an Azure DevOps pipeline configured which carries out this deployment, generating a Docker image and deploying it.
+This is defined by the files in the `deployment` folder

+### Manual Deployment

+Airflow can be deployed manually if needed, but this should be rare and deployment through the pipeline preferred.

 Prerequisites:

 * Helm 3.0+ ([installing helm](https://helm.sh/docs/intro/install/))